soulwing/ssl-context-tools/README.md

   `SSLContextBuilder.excludeCipherSuites`.
 When building the context, the full set of cipher suites supported by the JRE is intersected with the set of included cipher suites (if specified), then the set of excluded cipher suites is removed.
-* Specify an secure random number generator using `SSLContextBuilder.secureRandom`.
+* Specify a secure random number generator using `SSLContextBuilder.secureRandom`.
 * Use a specific JCA provider using `SSLContextBuilder.provider`.

 See the [Javadocs](https://soulwing.github.io/ssl-context-tools/apidocs) for more details.